Come and see the truth about God's character

 (Isaiah 55:8-9)

-Mankind is to discern (judge) how God’s wrath/anger, justice, and vengeance is different than ours; “For the wrath of man worketh not the righteousness of God” (James 1:20).
+Mankind is to discern (judge) how God’s wrath/anger, justice, and vengeance is different than ours; “for the wrath of man does not produce the righteousness of God” (James 1:20).
 So what is God’s justice?
 How does He judge?

 Justice and judgment are the habitation of Thy throne: